hyv3m1nd/adverse_childhood_experiences/README.md

 To the Tri-County's staff and patients,
 To Brown University's Gateways program and faculty members.

 Conducted in 2018-2019.
 Won the Annual Capstone Reward in Brown University Master of Medical Sciences Class of 2019.
+It is officially showcased here: https://repository.library.brown.edu/studio/item/bdr:876450/